adrianlarion/useful-sed/README.md

 This was born in 4-5 hours of recapping sed (and many hours learning it in the first place).
 Since then I've spent some more hours (and counting) fixing & improving.
 A good way to learn something well is to also explain to others.
 And if I'm honest this is also for myself, later, when I forget. :)

 It was Number 1 on Hacker News in hours after publication and 300+ stars on Github.
 Hours.
 Damn!
 All other projects combined (some of which took much more time) are in the double digit range.
 The low range.
-And this quick and  dirty sed tips collection took of.
+And this quick and  dirty sed tips collection took off.
 I consider myself lucky to have experienced this and I'm grateful to the people who made it possible.
 For you I'll try and make this as good as I can.

 * [One liners with short explanation](#one-liners-with-short-explanation) :bulb: